Published by Jeremy. Last Updated on October 28, 2022.

 At this point I was angry, and I took to social media to vent.

 Note: Read your insurance policy fine print to see if any trip interruption or cancellation coverage exists for such a scenario.
 When in doubt, call.
 The worst they can do is say no, but you may get lucky for an alternative Expedia refund.

 As we mentioned above with our friend's ticket, airlines are typically pretty flexible with their non-refundable option if a major crisis is unfolding and you still want to fly with them.
 Worst case, you may get a credit for a future flight, which we would have happily accepted even if that meant having to fly through Cairo to explicitly use Egypt Air.

-So I took to social media to rant about this issue to our 10,000 Twitter followers.
+So I took to social media to rant about this issue to our followers (particularly on Twitter, which we now no longer use).
 I wasn't expecting anything to come from it, this should be stressed, but I just wanted to let off a little bit of steam to a community who would understand while blasting an Expedia contact for a bit.

 Not only did we get a lot of amazing replies (thanks everyone!), we were messaged by Expedia within 5 minutes.

 5 minutes and a very nice and knowledgeable person offered to look into it for us.